 Our campus in Tacoma, Washington, is centrally located in the heart of the Pacific Northwest between Vancouver, British Columbia, and Portland, Oregon, and just 35 miles south of Seattle.

 The region offers diverse cultural, artistic, and social opportunities as well as numerous recreational activities on Puget Sound and in the nearby Cascade and Olympic Mountain ranges.

-Our approach to the liberal arts is interdisciplinary and innovative, including a renowned School of Music and more than 50 areas of study, including Studio Art, Art History, and Theatre Arts.
+Our approach to the liberal arts is interdisciplinary and innovative, with a renowned School of Music and more than 50 areas of study, including Art History, Studio Art, and Theatre Arts.
 Whether you choose to major in the performing arts or another field, you can perform at a high level, audition for scholarships, and participate in a wide variety of music, theatre, and arts programming.

 With an 11:1 student-faculty ratio, teaching is a priority for faculty members, who are known for being accessible, approachable mentors; take a collaborative approach to learning; and are generous with their time.

 Academics at Puget Sound mean more than just classes; it’s an experience that extends far beyond the classroom.
 Students have access to independent research opportunities, can choose to study abroad in more than 40 countries, and engage in hands-on learning.
 Puget Sound students are uniquely prepared to continue their studies or pursue careers in every known field of endeavor, including the arts, medicine, law, finance, media, education, and public service.